 History

-In 1951, 100 northwest Georgia farmers each donated $250 to buy land for an agricultural experiment station.
-Their efforts led to the development of what is now the Northwest Research and Education Center in Calhoun.
+In 1951, 100 northwest Georgia farmers each donated $250 to purchase land for an agricultural experiment station.
+Their efforts led to the development of what is now the Northwest Research and Education Center.

 Historical photo from the Northwest Georgia Research and Education Center